Wipro Ltd (BSE: 507685, NSE: WIPRO) — Business Report / Investor Feed

 - Global delivery network spanning 65 countries with 231 offices and subsidiaries in 40+ countries creates significant replication barriers [7][81][114].

-- Deep client relationships evidenced by 99.4% revenue from existing customers [Q3 FY26] [55]; "Continuing our ongoing relationship" is a recurring theme across deal wins [94][103][116].
+- Deep client relationships evidenced by 99.4% revenue from existing customers [Q3 FY26] [49]; recurring contract renewals and extensions (Metro AG since 2021 [94]; Marelli 4-year extension [106]).

-- Wipro Intelligence™ platform suite creates technology switching costs — WINGS deployed for HanesBrands IT transformation [94], PayerAI for US health insurer [117], WEGA for agentic AI in finance operations [120].
+- Wipro Intelligence™ platform suite creates technology switching costs — WINGS deployed for HanesBrands [85], PayerAI for US health insurer [107], WEGA for agentic AI [110].

-- Innovation Lab network (9+ globally) + FullStride Cloud Studios (5 locations) + Partner Labs serve as immersive client engagement and co-creation channels [35][82][105][107].
+- Innovation Lab network (9+ globally) + FullStride Cloud Studios (5 locations) + Partner Labs serve as immersive client engagement channels [31][74][96].

 6. Customer Profile